2019 Honda Passport Review

 And that appears to be exactly the same Passport that dealers have to sell.
 Pic above pic I took @ the LA Auto Show.
 Below the model, I test drove.

 Honda keeps the trim levels of their vehicles pretty straight-forward, for the most part.
 That’s one of the things I like about the brand when you are talking about one trim level or another, you know, for the most part, what features are included with that trim.

-Here’s your trim options and manufacturer suggested retail prices for the 2019 Honda Passport:
+Here are your trim options and the manufacturer suggested retail prices for the 2019 Honda Passport.

 - Sport $31,990

 - EX-L $36,410

 Every trim level, except the Elite, front-wheel drive is the standard and all-wheel drive is available.

 For the Elite trim level, all-wheel drive is standard.

 And the engine is the same across the board as well.
 Each trim comes with a V6 putting out 280 horsepower and 262 lb-ft of torque.
 And depending on your configuration the Passport is rated to deliver a range of 19 to 25 MPG.